rfidtool/ESP-RFID-Tool/README.md

 * To create a standalone device for capturing credentials or testing badges and or card readers without the need for a Wiegand Controller.
   * Add a battery and a card reader to make the unit portable.
   * Add a benchtop power supply to use for testing hardware.
-* Installers troubleshooting issues with a card reader or the data lines out in the field or back in the office.
+* Installers troubleshooting issues with a card reader, the data lines, or even testing for a faulty card.
+* Useful for merchants or surplus resellers who are testing if access control equipment is functional.
 * Hobbyist experimenting with various systems that utilize a Wiegand Interface.
 * Simulating an access control system using multiple units of ESP-RFID-Tool.